Accordion: Variable components

 The term accordion covers a wide range of instruments, with varying components.
 All instruments have reed ranks of some format, apart from reedless digital accordions.
 Not all have switches to change registers or ranks, as some have only one treble register and one bass register.
 The most typical accordion is the piano accordion, which is used for many musical genres.
 Another type of accordion is the button accordion, which is used in musical traditions including Cajun, Conjunto and Tejano music, Swiss and Slovenian-Austro-German Alpine music, and Argentinian tango music.
 The Helikon-style accordion has multiple flared horns projecting out of the left side to strengthen the bass tone.
 The word "Helikon" refers to a deep-pitched tuba.

-Right-hand manual systems
+Right-hand keyboard systems

-Different systems exist for the right-hand manual of an accordion, which is normally used for playing the melody (while it can also play chords).
+Different systems exist for the right-hand keyboard of an accordion, which is normally used for playing the melody (while it can also play chords).
 Some use a button layout arranged in one way or another, while others use a piano-style keyboard.
 Each system has different claimed benefits by those who prefer it.
 They are also used to define one accordion or another as a different "type":